nelsonaloysio/networkx-temporal/docs/source/examples/gpu.rst

 .. code-block:: bash

+   # Spectral clustering and Leiden algorithm (RAPIDS/NVIDIA only)
+   conda install -c conda-forge -c rapidsai -c nvidia cupy cuml cugraph nx-cugraph pylibcugraph

    # Parallelized multislice Leiden via CuPy on NVIDIA GPUs (CUDA)...
-   conda install -c conda-forge cupy
+   # conda install -c conda-forge cupy

    # ...or on AMD GPUs (ROCm, experimental; separate build)
-   pip install amd-cupy --extra-index-url=https://pypi.amd.com/simple
+   # pip install amd-cupy --extra-index-url=https://pypi.amd.com/simple

-   # Spectral clustering + static Leiden algorithm (NVIDIA only)
-   conda install -c conda-forge -c rapidsai -c nvidia cupy cuml cugraph nx-cugraph pylibcugraph

-Once installed, GPU acceleration in NetworkX-Temporal may be enabled by passing the parameter ``device="gpu"`` in the relevant functions; or by setting ``NX_GPU_AUTOCONFIG=1`` in the environment, allowing zero-code configuration and automatic detection of GPU availability.
+Once installed, GPU acceleration in NetworkX-Temporal may be enabled by passing the parameter ``device='gpu'`` in the relevant functions; or by setting ``NX_GPU_AUTOCONFIG=1`` in the environment, allowing zero-code configuration and automatic switch to GPU device when supported.
 To verify it:

 .. code-block:: python